ngthucdotcom/TimeTable-TKB/README.md

 ## Installing
 * Step 1: Download ZIP or Clone project to your computer.
 If download zip, don't forget extract it.
-* Step 2: Open folder controller.
+* Step 2: Open folder app.
 Open files init.php and DB.php.
 Edit $path to path of main folder in localhost or hosting
 * Step 2.1: Delete folder Not use - delete recommend to clean source
 * Step 3: Open website and using it.
 Goodluck!